ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 {: caption="Comparison of file share profiles and performance levels." caption-side="top"}

 [^tabletext1]: IOPS values are based on 16k I/O size.
 [^tabletext2]: Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
 The higher the IOPS that you specify, the higher the throughput.
-Maximum throughput is 1024 MBps.
+Maximum throughput is 1024 MB/s.

 The application I/O size directly impacts storage performance.
 If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the bandwidth, the IOPS limit is reached before the throughput limit.
 Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.